The Book and The Cover

 Whether we want to accept it or not, we live in a society in which image is everything.
-The way we present ourselves, from the clothes that we wear to our hairstyle and even how we smell, are all major players in how someone will perceive you on first meeting.
+The way we present ourselves, from the clothes that we wear to our hairstyle and even how we smell, are all major players in how someone will perceive us at the first meeting.

 Visual signals can give away people’s personality traits, and, if we’re completely honest with ourselves, we’ve all been guilty as charged at some point or other of reinforcing the old adage ‘to judge a book by its cover’ on a more than frequent basis.